antique marks - everything you need to know about antique marks

 A 16th and 17thC circular navigating instrument for use at night.
 The number of hours before or after midnight was measured by the difference between two pointers - one set to the date and hour on the instrument scale, the other directed at the pole star.
 Nocturnals are found in wood or brass; metal ones often have 'teeth' on the scale so the hours could be counted in the dark.

-john northwood
+john northwood (glass - 1836-1902)

-(1836-1902) English glass-maker who specialised in cameo glass.
+English glass-maker who specialised in cameo glass.
 From the age of 12 he worked for a number of glass-making firms in and around stourbridge, Worcestershire, eventually founding his own company.
-He won a £1000 prize for his copy of the portland vase, a 1stC Roman urn in cameo glass.
+He won a £1000 prize for his copy of the Portland vase, (a 1st Century Roman urn), in cameo glass.
+See: Collecting Northwood Glass

 nottingham lace

-lace with a machine-made net ground and embroidered white decoration, often in two thicknesses of thread, made from the mid- 19thC.
+Lace with a machine-made net ground and embroidered white decoration, often in two thicknesses of thread, made from the mid- 19thC.

 nuremberg